 Indiana Jones and the Temple of Doom (1984) Directed by Steven Speilberg.
 With Harrison Ford and Kate Capshaw.

-Up until 2008, Indiana Jones and the Temple of Doom was widely seen as the weakest of the Indy films, but thanks to CGI gophers, a fridge and some crystal skulls, it survives to be seen in a whole new light.
+Up until 2008, Indiana Jones and the Temple of Doom was widely considered the weakest of the Indy films but thanks to CGI gophers, a flying fridge and some crystal skulls, it survives to be seen in a brand new light.

-A prequel to Raiders of the Lost Ark, a fact that holds little relevance for this standalone adventure, Temple of Doom takes the horror themes of the former and turns the volume up considerably.
-The horror aspects of the story, which account for the lions share of the run-time, often amaze and startle as to their intensity and severity.
-Indeed, it’s hard to imagine any other ‘family’ film, past or present, that shares the same sustained tone of nastiness.
+A prequel to Raiders of the Lost Ark, (a fact that holds little relevance for this standalone adventure), Temple of Doom takes the horror themes of the former and cranks up the volume.
+The horror aspects of the story, which account for the lions share of the run-time, still startle as to both their intensity and severity.
+Indeed, it’s hard to imagine any other ‘family’ film past or present that shares the same sustained tone of nastiness.

-Screams aside, director Steven Speilberg always manages to keep us heavily invested, thanks in part to Ford’s irresistible charisma and the many genuine thrills.
-Of all the ‘Jones‘ films to date, this is the one, despite the darkness, that feels closest to the straight up adventure of Saturday afternoon matinee’s that inspired Spielberg and writer George Lucas in the first place.
+Screams aside, Steven Speilberg manages to keep us invested, thanks in part to Ford’s irresistible charisma and the many genuine thrills.
+Of all the ‘Jones‘ films, Doom is most straight-up B-movie trash; the minecart chase, the nightclub dust up, tumbling over cliffs, the rope bridge standoff…it sometimes seems as though Spielberg, Lucas & co are in the mood to indulge themselves.

-So, Temple of Doom might feature human sacrifice, child slaves, evil cults, voodoo dolls and chilled monkey brains, but it’s never anything less than entertaining throughout with another rip roaring musical score from maestro John Williams and more than few iconic moments to lash your whip at.
-You could possibly let your kids watch it, but they might need to leave the light on when they go to bed for the rest of their childhood.
-4/5
+You could possibly let your kids watch it, but they might need to leave the light on when they go to bed…for the rest of their childhood.